emilours/PIPEX/README.md

-# Project Title

-🚰 42 Paris - Pipex: Mastering the Shell, One Pipe at a Time 🔗💻
+# 🚰 42 Paris - Pipex: Mastering the Shell, One Pipe at a Time 🔗💻

 ## 🚀 Project overview

 Pipex is a project that replicates the behavior of a Unix shell's pipe (|) mechanism.
 It allows you to execute two commands in sequence, where the output of the first command becomes the input of the second, just like the shell does with piping.